coledotjs/coledotjs/README.md

 # 👋 Welcome

 Hi there, I'm Cole.
-A diehard fan of TypeScript and sole believer of the "Everything that can be written in JavaScript, will be written in JavaScript" quote.
+TypeScript fanatic and sole believer of the "Everything that can be written in JavaScript, will be written in JavaScript" quote.

 # 🧰 Tech Stack